upchurchjames/godmustbecrazy/README.md

 # godmustbecrazy
 Almighty Game  |  KnightHacks 2019.

 Greek-themed game.
 Fight against the gods through a series of challenges they throw at you!
 1-4 players supported.
 Action/Adventure game.
+Currently just a walking-simulator with multiplayer - feel free to walk around and explore the map!

 Controls:
  -Player 1: WASD